 Of course, the legend of Esonstad has parallels with the (historic) drowned town of Rungholt in Nordfriesland, Germany in the fourteenth century.
 Read our post: How a town drowned overnight.
-Or, with that of the town of Reimerswaal in province Zeeland, the Netherlands (see featured image of this blog post), which drowned in the sixteenth century.
+Or, with that of the town of Reimerswaal in province Zeeland, the Netherlands (see featured image of this post), which drowned in the sixteenth century.

 Today, near the hamlet of Ezumazijl at the small village of Oostmahorn, a holiday park has been built carrying the name Esonstad.
 It is a park designed as a copy of an old town.
-With this recent commercial enterprise, Esonstad has become real, finally!
+With this recent commercial enterprise, Esonstad has become reality.
+Finally!

 Note 1 – We took the version of the legend of Esonstad as was published in Van Anigheim tot Anjum (Idema, 1977).